moxiegirl/getstarted/content/mac/step_one.md

 ## Step 4.
 Verify your installation

 The installer places Boot2Docker and VirtualBox in your **Applications** folder.
-In this step, you start the Boot2Docker and run a simple Docker command.
+In this step, you start Boot2Docker and run a simple Docker command.

 1. Open the **Launchpad** and locate the Boot2Docker icon.